 Rather than individual units gaining experience and levelling up throughout the course of the game, you’re awarded experience and money at the end of each battle with a bonus payout depending on your performance.
 Experience earned is placed into a pool which can then be used to level up any of the five standard unit classes available, improving the abilities of all squad members in the respective class and unlocking new combat orders for Welkin to issue along the way.
 Unsurprisingly, the money you earn on your exploits is also mainly used to develop your squad by purchasing weapon and armour upgrades, and that also goes for Welkin’s tank too which can be customised to some degree.
 Whilst it may seem strange that individual units can’t be upgraded, there’s a good reason for it; your allies can permanently die in battle.
 Whilst losing fellow comrades is always grim, especially when you’ve grown to like them, Valkyria Chronicles’ character development system allows you to replace them with ease without losing much combat functionality.

-Right from the outset Valkyria Chronicles’ combat relies on the effective use of each unit’s strengths to win as well as making efficient use of cover on the battlefield, although there is initially some degree of leniency and often the enemy AI can act a bit silly, giving you a helping hand.
-As you progress further into the game however, it becomes absolutely vital to take the right units into missions and keep them in cover wherever possible due to increased enemy numbers and capabilities.
+Right from the outset, Valkyria Chronicles’ combat relies on the effective use of each unit’s strengths to win, as well as making efficient use of cover on the battlefield.
+There is initially some degree of leniency, however, and often the enemy AI can act a bit silly, giving you a helping hand.
+But as you progress further into the game, it becomes absolutely vital to take the right units into missions and keep them in cover wherever possible due to increased enemy numbers and capabilities.
 Battles become to feel like just that; a raging conflict with an ebb and flow, where minor victories such as taking over a camp will rally your morale to finish the task at hand.
 If players ever find themselves faced with a mission that seems insurmountable though they need not worry, a number of repeatable skirmish battles are available to bolster your experience and cash if you feel underdeveloped.